austintheriot/resonix/README.md

 ## Todos:
 - Update licenses / cargo tomls, directory names

+- BUG:
+    - when `min len` and `max len` are both at maximum, no new grains are generated
+    - when `min len`, `max len`, and `fade` are all low, extremely loud clips happen

 - enable uploading you own audio file

 - split granular synth into its own repo / separate website entry before adding more features?